Travel

 Kingston, Jamaica – An impressive cadre of local, regional and international tourism stakeholders will converge in Montego Bay next month to share ideas, examine best practices and discuss strategies for advancing tourism at the Tourism Outlook Seminar (TOS) 2014.

 The annual Tourism Outlook Seminar (TOS) will take place from November 20 to 21, 2014, at the Montego Bay Convention Centre, St. James, under the theme, “Tourism: Enhancing Social and Economic Impact”.
-The two-day forum will be hosted by the Ministry of Tourism and Entertainment, the Jamaica Tourist Board (JTB) and the Tourism Enhancement Fund (TEF) in association with the United Nations World Tourism Organization (UNWTO).
+The Ministry of Tourism and Entertainment will host a two-day forum.
+The Jamaica Tourist Board (JTB) and the Tourism Enhancement Fund (TEF) will also be involved.
+This event is in partnership with the United Nations World Tourism Organization (UNWTO).

-Preparations are in high gear for the greatly anticipated event, which will feature contributions from several local, regional and international experts.
-It will focus on areas such as enhancing tourism linkages for social and economic impact; crisis management; creating resonance in the vacation experience; developing the local memorabilia sector; and opportunities for partnership with the entertainment and creative industries.
+Preparations are in full swing for the much-anticipated event.
+It will include input from local, regional, and international experts.
+The event will focus on improving tourism links for social and economic benefits.
+It will also cover crisis management and enhancing the vacation experience.
+Additionally, it will explore the local memorabilia sector and partnerships with entertainment and creative industries.

 Jamaica’s Minister of Tourism and Entertainment, the Hon.
 Dr. Wykeham McNeill, said the Tourism Outlook Seminar will provide an ideal opportunity “to discuss how we plan to overcome the specific challenges affecting the tourism industry locally and in the region in order to enhance the social and economic impact of the sector, improve dialogue among stakeholders within the industry, and examine policies and strategies needed to boost competitiveness.”